 What are Playspaces?

-ArtemisGen Playspaces represent the embodiment of applying classroom concepts to the real world.
-Going beyond the traditional field trip model, Playspaces are not merely about taking a trip to observe, but rather making space to evolve, adapt, and play with ideas to develop solutions for the future.
-During the fall 2022 production of Huntsville is Liminal Space, ArtemisGen "played" in four spaces throughout Huntsville pertaining to the cosmos, environment, art, and food security.
+ArtemisGen Playspaces embody the real-world application of classroom concepts.
+Going beyond the traditional field trip model, Playspaces are about creating space to evolve, adapt, and play with ideas to develop future solutions.
+During the fall 2022 production of Huntsville is Liminal Space, ArtemisGen "played" in four Huntsville spaces related to the cosmos, the environment, art, and food security.

 Cosmos Playspace: WVB Planetarium

 ArtemisGen visited the Von Braun Astronomical Society on October 15, 2022, observing the Huntsville night sky from Monte Sano Mountain.
 ArtemisGen used the first Playspace of the semester to recognize Huntsville's historical contribution to space and to envision the city's role in a space-faring future.